leo-colisson/proof-at-the-end/README.md

 - `proof end`/`no proof end`: display the proof in appendix
 - `restate`/`no restate`: restate the theorem in appendix
 - `link to proof`/`no link to proof`: Display a link to the proof in the main text
-- `all end`/`no all end`: put the theorem and proof only in appendix
+- `opt all end`/`no opt all end`: put the theorem and proof only in appendix.
+You may prefer the alias `all end`, that also makes sure that the proof is indeed displayed in appendix.
 - `text link`: text of the link to the proof, defaults to

   `{See \hyperref[proof:prAtEnd\pratendcountercurrent]{proof} on page~\pageref{proof:prAtEnd\pratendcountercurrent}}`